 '''

 if (require(minfi) & require(minfiData)) {

-'''

-'''

 INCs <- getINCs(RGsetEx)

 head(INCs)

 dim(INCs)

 }

 '''

+getLeveneResiduals 9

-getLeveneResiduals Obtain Levene residuals
+neResiduals Obtain Levene residuals Obtain Levene residuals

-Obtain absolute or squared Levene residuals for each CpG given a series of methylation arrays data object of class matrix of M values, with rows corresponding to features of in- terest such as CpG sites and columns corresponding to samples or arrays design the design matrix of the experiment, with rows corresponding to arrays/samples and columns to coefficients to be estimated.
-Defaults to the unit vector. type character string, "AD" for absolute residuals or "SQ" for squared residuals.
+Obtain absolute or squared Levene residuals for each CpG given a series of methylation arrays data Object of class matrix of M values, with rows corresponding to features of interest such as CpG sites and columns corresponding to samples or arrays. design The design matrix of the experiment, with rows corresponding to arrays/samples and columns to coefficients to be estimated.
+Defaults to the unit vector. type Character string, "AD" for absolute residuals or "SQ" for squared residuals.
 Default is "AD".